JessicaRenz/HyperLAU/README.md

 Contains all the functions that are needed to create the different plots we presented in the article.
 For examples how to execute them, see `plot_HyperLAU_results.R`.

 ### prepare_and_plot_phylogeny.R
 This script was used to create and draw the phylogeny of the whole tuberculosis dataset (including uncertainties) that was used in the paper.
+It requires some source code from HyperTraPS that can be found here https://github.com/StochasticBiology/hypertraps-ct?tab=readme-ov-file.
+Make sure that you saved the files `hypertraps.R`, `hypertraps.c` and `hypertraps-r.cpp` in the same directory as the `prepare_and_plot_phylogeny.R`script.

 ## Data
 In the `data` folder in this repository you can find the data sets we used in the article introducing HyperLAU.